Bios-Marcel/ServerBrowser/README.md

 * Access to a list of currently over 2000 servers
 * Version changer
 * Username history
-* Access to SA-MP Settings via graphical userinterface
+* Access to SA-MP Settings via graphical user interface
-* Access to SA-MP chatlogs (with colors and timestamps)
+* Access to SA-MP chat logs (with colors and timestamps)
 * Server history
 * MORE TO COME ...
-  * Serverspecific usernames
+  * Server-specific usernames
   * Screenshot viewer

 ## Donate